NetCordDev/NetCord/Documentation/guides/http-events/introduction.md

 [!code-cs[Program.cs](Introduction.HttpInteractions/Program.cs?highlight=8,16)]

 You can also create your own @NetCord.Hosting.IHttpInteractionHandler to handle HTTP interactions manually.
-This allows you to have full control over the behavior of your bot when receiving HTTP interactions.
+This allows you to have full control over the behavior of your application when receiving HTTP interactions.
 You register them using @NetCord.Hosting.HttpInteractionHandlerServiceCollectionExtensions.AddHttpInteractionHandler*.

 [!code-cs[HttpInteractionHandler.cs](Introduction.HttpInteractions/HttpInteractionHandler.cs#L6-L14)]